 ||$198,000 - $207,999

 ||$208,000 or more

 A "full contribution" for 2020 and 2021 is $6,000.
 And if you're 50 or older, you can contribute an additional $1,000.
 This is called a "catch-up" contribution.

 If you qualify for a partial contribution, your financial advisor can help you determine how much you can contribute.

 If you are not eligible to make a contribution at all, a Roth IRA isn't out of the question.
 You may still be able to take advantage of tax-free income in retirement with a Roth conversion.
 Please consult with your tax advisor.

 You're generally not taxed or penalized when you withdraw your Roth IRA contributions and earnings.
-However, if your Roth IRA account is not at least 5 years old or if you're not yet 59 ½ years old, the earnings portion of the withdrawal may be subject to taxes and a 10% penalty, unless an exception applies.
+However, if your Roth IRA account is not at least 5 years old or if you're not yet 59 ½, the earnings portion of the withdrawal may be subject to taxes and a 10% penalty, unless an exception applies.

-And unlike with Traditional IRAs, the IRS does not require the original account holder to take any required minimum distributions (RMDs) from your Roth IRA when you reach age 70½.
+And unlike with Traditional IRAs, the IRS does not require the original account holder of a Roth to take any required minimum distributions (RMDs) when they reach age 72.
 You control when you want to withdraw your money.
 If you don't need the money in your Roth, you can leave it alone and it may continue to be tax free – and so will any potential growth.